 Health is a product of interrelated individual and systemic or structural factors, including genetic predispositions, community and environment, policies and practices of health care systems, and quality of healthcare.
 Those factors and many others can also be called social determinants of health (SDOH) – the social, economic, and physical characteristics defining the communities in which people live, work, and play.
 SDOH have considerable influence on health outcomes and health disparities among different groups of people.
 Disparities in life expectancy, morbidity and mortality, functional limitations, healthcare expenditures, and overall health status are all in part due to different experiences with social, economic, and physical environments.

-At 63.33, Health Care Access is the highest scoring topic of all 18 topics in Tulsa’s Equality Indicators this year.
-Two of the three indicators in this topic rank in the top five highest scoring indicators in the report.
+At 57.33, Health Care Access is the highest scoring topic of all 18 topics in Tulsa Equality Indicators this year.

 The Mortality topic focuses on disparities in infant mortality, cardiovascular disease mortality, and overall life expectancy.